LaQuay/API-Out-of-the-box/README.md

 Run your API out of the box, simple and easy.

 This is a boilerplate from which you can start a full-stack project.
-This includes:

 ## What includes
 #### Backend